hellaeon/Toy-Robot-Ruby/README.md

 # Toy-Robot-Ruby
 I had a think about the toy robot challenge and felt like doing it and keeping it for safe keeping.

-In my mind, I thought it worth implementing using the chain of responsibility pattern.
+In my mind, I thought it worth implementing using the command pattern.
-There is only x number of commands and you can delegate the least likely commands to the end of the chain.
+An alternative would be _Chain of Responsibility_ as there is only x number of commands and you can delegate the least likely commands to the end of the chain.

-Easy to test as well....
-The basic premise is :

 Description: